Tong sui

+A large variety of tong sui can be found in specialty stores dedicated to these desserts, called tong sui stores.
+Today, they have gained prominence in other parts of China and overseas.
+People can find tong sui stores in various parts of Canada, Australia, and the United States, showcasing the global appeal of these treats.

 History

+The origin of Tong sui is hard to track, and its development in different regions also varied.

+One main theory is that the climate in Lingnan is hot and humid, and Traditional Chinese Medicine believes this weather makes people catch dampness and internal heat, and sugar has the effect of clearing dampness and internal heat.
+Also, the Pearl River Delta region is a subtropical area with abundant sugarcane resources, so people in these areas have a history of "boiling sugar water" for health benefits.

+In Guangzhou, Guangdong, there were Tong sui stores in the early 20th century.
+Most of them sold black sesame soup, mung bean soup, almond soup, and sweet potato soup at first.
+As the price of the products was low, it gained popularity among the people, and the industry developed well.
+Later, in the 1930s, dairy-based tong sui, such as steamed milk curd and ginger milk curd, appeared on the market and were fashionable.

 Tong sui shops in Hong Kong mainly originated from the postwar period.
 Chinese migrants brought their hometown sweet soups to Hong Kong, such as red bean soup from Guangzhou and tang yuan from Shanghai.
-Newcomers sold tong sui in newly opened street side food stalls and Chinese tea house.
+Newcomers sold tong sui in newly opened street side food stalls and Chinese tea houses.
 During the 1980s to 1990s, Hong Kong's economy developed rapidly and living standards rose.
 Western desserts and sweet soups were imported to Hong Kong by Western hotels or cooks who had studied in the West.
 Under Western influence, people started using fresh fruits to create new-style tong sui such as tapioca pudding.
 Many Chinese herbal tea shops like Hui Lau Shan transformed into tong sui shops.
 In the 21st century, chain tong sui shops have become more prominent and recommended as tourist attractions by The Hong Kong Tourism Board.

 Traditional tong sui

 Historically, the basic ingredients of traditional sweet soups are beans, milk, and fruits.
 The desserts and sweet soups provided in the menus of the traditional tong sui shops are mainly the Chinese-style sweet soups.
 Staples like red bean soup and sweet almond soup are common types of sweet soups sold in the ordinary tong sui shops.